cloudinary/cloudinary_php/samples/README.md

 The cloudinary\_php package is ready to be used as-is in your Apache server. (other servers are also supported, but the access restrictions set in .htaccess might not work).
 As described in cloudinary\_php main README.md file, you have to set up your Cloudinary credentials either by passing it as the `CLOUDINARY_URL` environment variable or calling Cloudinary::config().
-Each sample tries to include `settings.php` (`Config/private.php` for PhotoAlubmCake) for configuration data - you can use the included `settings.php.sample` as a basis for such file.
+Each sample tries to include `settings.php` (`Config/CloudinaryPrivate.php` for PhotoAlbumCake) for configuration data - you can use the included `settings.php.sample` as a basis for such file.

 ## Basic sample